submariner-io/submariner-website/src/content/architecture/globalnet/_index.en.md

 Submariner is a tool built to connect overlay networks of different Kubernetes clusters.
 These clusters can be on different public clouds or on-premise.
-An important use case for Submariner is to connect disparate independent clusters into a single cohesive multi-cluster.
+An important use case for Submariner is to connect disparate independent clusters into a single cohesive multi-cluster fleet.

-However, one key limitation of submariner's current design is that it doesn't support overlapping CIDRs (ServiceCIDR and ClusterCIDR) across these clusters.
+However, by default, a limitation of submariner is that it doesn't handle overlapping CIDRs (ServiceCIDR and ClusterCIDR) across these clusters.
 Each cluster must use distinct CIDRs that don't conflict or overlap with any other cluster that is going to be part of cluster fleet.